-Den-Den Town in Namba
+3. See the anime town at Den-Den Town in Namba

 If you enjoyed Akihabara in Tokyo, you’ll love Den-den town.
 It’s basically Osaka’s hub of everything geeky – electronics, Anime goodies, Gashapon machines, comic book stores and video games.
 You can also find decent shopping here at Japanese variety stores like Loft and Donki.

 If you don’t know what Gashapon is, you must try them while you are in Japan!
 They are these capsule toy machines that you can find all over Japan.
 The machine dispenses small toys or figurines in a capsule.
 Each machine has different themes with 4-5 possible option of toys that you can get, but you won’t know exactly which one you get until you put in your yen coins and turn that knob.
 It’s the literal definition of cheap thrill – each capsule toy costs only 200-400 yen.

 The Osaka Aquarium is one of the most impressive aquariums I’ve ever visited so far.
 They have an intensive collection of marine life sourced from different parts of the world, including a pair of whale sharks in a massive tank along with other species like Manta Ray, Nurse Sharks, and Eagle rays.
 However, as an avid diver, I have to admit this made me uncomfortable… especially seeing highly intelligent animal like dolphins in captivity.
 On the other hand, I can see how this is a great educational opportunity for kids and adults alike.